If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 It can help here if you’ve already put work in to establish rapport with these people but it’s not strictly necessary.
 I’ve had success with contacting people directly on Twitter without any kind of prior relationship.

 For example, professional poker player and podcaster Jason Somerville responded to my tweet below.

 I had no problems with getting current and prior cast members to respond to my tweets and retweet my content.

-The other great thing about The Datatainment Method, is that you never know who is going to be a fan of these pop culture topics.
+The other great thing about The Datatainment Method for viral content, is that you never know who is going to be a fan of these pop culture topics.